-- The Adaptation Research Alliance, which is now convening over 100 organisations with more than half from the Global South, had its high-level launch at COP26. - The Voices from the Frontline initiative by CDKN, ICCCAD and GRP, which launched during COP26, weaves 50 stories and hundreds of contributors into a series of lessons learnt from Covid-19 about achieving the Sustainable Development Goals (SDGs) at community level. - CDKN, ODI, SNV, CARE, and Mercy Corps have launched a new guide, entitled Advancing gender equality and climate action: A practical guide to setting targets and monitoring progress.
+- The Principles for LLA were endorsed by new donor agencies at the Resilience Hub: USAID, SIDA and the Danish Ministry of Foreign Affairs.
+Others also endorsed including the Dutch Ministry of Foreign Affairs, CADPI, Fundecooperacion, IUCN, NEF, Fund Avina, Fauna and Flora International, and youth organisations: Clima de Eleição (Election Climate), GAYO, Youth Climate Lab. - The Adaptation Research Alliance, which is now convening over 100 organisations with more than half from the Global South, had its high-level launch at COP26. - The Voices from the Frontline initiative by CDKN, ICCCAD and GRP, which launched during COP26, weaves 50 stories and hundreds of contributors into a series of lessons learnt from Covid-19 about achieving the Sustainable Development Goals (SDGs) at community level. - CDKN, ODI, SNV, CARE, and Mercy Corps have launched a new guide, entitled Advancing gender equality and climate action: A practical guide to setting targets and monitoring progress.
 A new report by CDKN and WEDO also focusses on Strengthening gender integration in climate finance projects.
-These publications complement CDKN's training materials, including powerpoint packs and serious fun games on gender and social inclusion in climate projects, available at: www.cdkn.org/gendertraining
+These publications complement CDKN's training materials on gender and social inclusion in climate projects, available at: www.cdkn.org/gendertraining